 In July 2013, our Board of Directors approved a stock repurchase program that authorizes us to repurchase up to \$100 million in the aggregate of our common stock through June 30, 2015.
+In April 2015, our Board of Directors approved an extension of the program through December 31, 2015.
 All shares are retired upon repurchase.
-For the nine months ended September 30, 2014, we repurchased a total of 858,000 shares for \$33.0 million, at an average price of \$38.45 per share.
-As of September 30, 2014, \$46.4 million remained available for future repurchases under the program.
+For the six months ended June 30, 2015, we repurchased a total of 0.4 million shares for \$18.1 million, at an average price of \$51.70 per share.
+For the six months ended June 30, 2014, we repurchased a total of 0.6 million shares for \$23.8 million, at an average price of \$36.86 per share.
+As of June 30, 2015, \$20.1 million remained available for future repurchases under the program.

-In June 2014, the Board of Directors approved a dividend program pursuant to which we intend to pay quarterly cash dividends on our common stock.
+In June 2014, our Board of Directors approved a dividend program pursuant to which we intend to pay quarterly cash dividends on our common stock, beginning in July 2014.
 In addition, RSU awards contain rights to receive dividend equivalents, which entitle employees who hold RSUs to the same dividend value per share as holders of common stock.
+The dividend equivalents are accrued quarterly during the vesting periods of the RSUs and are payable to the employees when the awards vest.
 Dividend equivalents accrued on the RSUs are forfeited if the employees do not fulfill their service requirement during the vesting periods.
-For the nine months ended September 30, 2014, we paid dividend and dividend equivalents totaling \$5.8 million.
+For the six months ended June 30, 2015, we paid dividends and dividend equivalents totaling \$13.8 million.